krydos/krydos-vim/README.md

 krydos-vim
 =========
-This is  my personal VIM config.
+This is  my personal VIM configuration.

  - **.vimrc** - is config with my personal preferences like (nu, expandtab, tabsize etc...)
  - **.vim** - is main folder that contains colorschemes and other stuff like syntax and snippets.
 Also this folder contain **Vundle** and vimrc with settings for plugins.